harryrampr/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 68|fbodybodygyrojerkmagstd|543|fBodyBodyGyroJerkMag-std()|radians/second

-## Data Set of Variables' Averages by Groups
+## Analysis Data Set Description
 A secondary data set was created by the code in 'run_analysis.R'.
-This data set contains averages for 66 of the 68 variables in the Tidy data set.
-Averages computations were grouped by 'activity', by 'subject' and by 'activity + subject'.
-The three resulting data frames were saved on folder 'VariableAverages' in three RDS format files named 'Activity_Averages.rds', 'Subject_Averages.rds' and 'Activity_Subject_Averages.rds' respectively.
+This data set contains averages for 66 of the 68 variables in the 'Tidy Data Set'.
+Averages computations were after grouping data frame by 'activity & subject'.
+The resulting data frame was saved on folder 'AnalysisData' in a file named 'Analysis_Data.txt'.

-You can refer to 'Tidy Data Description' for the names and units of each column of the averages data frames.
+You can refer to 'Tidy Data Description' for the description and units of each column of the 'Analysis_Data.txt' data set.
 You may also refer to the script 'run_analysis.R' for details on how variables were grouped and averages computed.